Super-Manda/MechaCar_Statistical_Analysis/README.md

 ## **Deliverable 1:** Linear Regression to Predict MPG
 ###
-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+•	Aside from the intercept, which is not typically interpreted, the amount of variance in MPG is accounted for significantly by the vehicle length and vehicle ground clearance variables.
+Those p-values are below 0.05, which means that it is not likely due to chance.
+In contrast, the vehicle weight, spoiler angle, and all-wheel-drive (AWD) have p-values above 0.05, which would indicate a more random amount of variance in the dataset.

-- Is the slope of the linear model considered to be zero?
-Why or why not?
+•	The slope of the linear model is not considered to be zero because there is a significant linear relationship between the independent variable and the dependent variable.

-- Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+•	This linear model predicts MPG of MechaCar prototypes effectively.
+The multiple R-squared value is 0.7149, which represents a strong model.

+•	Although the non-significant variables could be dropped out of the model, the equation would be:
+- MPG = (6.267)vehicle_length + (0.001245)vehicle_weight + (0.06877)spoiler_angle + (3.546)ground_clearance – (3.411)AWD – 104.

+•	(The intercept is -104).

 ## **Deliverable 2:** Summary Statistics on Suspension Coils
 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?